influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 The query above focuses on a specific time range to narrow down on one occasion where the state of the production line changes.
 The `range` function selects the time range, and within that time range, the `filter` function focuses only on the `state` field and `machinery` measurement out of the other variables.
 The `state` is stored as a field, and then the `fieldKey` is stored as a value.

-In the table below, the next three functions are responsible for displaying the values and the duration of the values during our time range.
+In the table below, the next three functions display the column values and the duration of the values.

 | table | _value | duration |
 | ----- | ------ | -------- |
 | 0     | NOK    | 22       |
 | 1     | OK     | 172      |

  The `events.duration()` function calculates the time between the start and end of the record and associates the duration with the start of the recording.
-The `duration` column creates a value for each unique column and `sum` calculates the variables in that column, which gives it the value.
+Within it, the `duration` column creates a value for each unique column and `sum` calculates the variables in that column, which gives it the value.
 The `group` function defines the column values that will appear in our table.

- In order to move the values into one column, the `pivot` function aligns all of the mentioned columns together. `rowKey` is the anchor for each point that hinges into a single row. `columnKey`, once the other tables are going to be pinned on the table, will take `_value` to create a new column, and `valueColumn` populates that new columns.
+ To move the values into one column, the `pivot` function aligns the columns together. `rowKey` is the anchor for each point that hinges into a single row. `columnKey`, once the other tables are going to be pinned on the table, will take `_value` to create a new column, and `valueColumn` populates that new columns.

-To recieve the percentage of time the state was OK or not OK, you use the `map` function.
+To recieve the percentage of time the state is OK or not OK, you use the `map` function.
 The `map` function starts off by getting the `totalTime` by adding the amount of time the state was in `NOK` or `OK`.
 To recieve the final percentage, dividing both the `NOK` and `OK` values by the `totalTime`, and then multiply the answer by 100.

-The final answers will be the percentage values.
+The final table will contain the percentage values.

 | table | NOK               | OK                 |